China stimulus unnecessary, risks long-term damage

 Many traders now see parallels to the 2008-09 crisis - when the world's banks lost trust in each other, the international financial system nearly came undone and global trade ground to a halt - especially as more evidence emerges of the slowdown in China's economy.

-The crisis saw Beijing unveil a 4 trillion yuan stimulus programme to fight a downturn that cost 20 million Chinese jobs in a matter of months.
+The crisis saw Beijing unveil a 4 trillion yuan ($635 billion) stimulus program to fight a downturn that cost 20 million Chinese jobs in a matter of months.
 The stimulus helped underpin investor faith in the international policy response to solve the crisis.

 Expectations of fresh Chinese stimulus have been fuelled by government steps in the past two weeks to fast track some infrastructure and industrial projects, which economists estimate to be worth around 1 trillion yuan.